National Retail Federation

 The National Retail Federation (NRF) is the world's largest retail trade association.
-Its members include department stores, specialty, discount, catalog, Internet, and independent retailers, chain restaurants, grocery stores, and multi-level marketing companies.
-Members also include businesses that provide goods and services to retailers, such as vendors and technology providers.
-NRF represents the largest private-sector industry in the United States that contains over 3.8 million retail establishments, supporting more than 52 million employees contributing $2.6 trillion annually to GDP.
+Its members include department stores, catalog, Internet, and independent retailers, restaurants, grocery stores, multi-level marketing companies and vendors.

+NRF represents the largest private-sector industry in the United States that contains over 3.8 million retail establishments, supporting more than 52 million employees.

 History

 The NRF began in 1911 as the National Retail Dry Goods Association (NRDGA).
 This was also the year of its first annual meeting.
-In 1958, NRDGA was renamed the National Retail Merchants Association.
+In 1958, the NRDGA was renamed the National Retail Merchants Association.
 In 1990, the association and the American Retail Federation merged to form the National Retail Federation.
 During all the years, an annual convention was held for members.
 The National Retail Federation (NRF) is the world's largest retail trade association, with members including department store, specialty, discount, catalogue, Internet, and independent retailers, chain restaurants, and grocery stores.
 It is also an umbrella group that represents more than 100 associations of state, national and international retailers.

+In 2023, the group had to retract inaccurate claims it had made about the prevalence of organized shoplifting.
+Their 2023 report covered data from 2022 found external theft to be consistent with levels over the last 20 years of their data collection, accounting to roughly one third of all retail shrink.
+In 2024, the NRF replaced their previous retail data collection method with a survey of senior executives responsible for security and loss prevention.
+This new methodology reported allegedly significantly higher levels of retail theft compared to previous years.
+This conclusion has since been challenged by multiple sources.
+The 2024 report is sponsored by Sensormatic, a company that sells security tags and other shoplifting prevention technology.

+In February 2025, U.S. retail sales declined by 0.22% month-over-month on a seasonally adjusted basis but increased by 3.38% year-over-year, according to the CNBC/NRF Retail Monitor powered by Affinity Solutions.
+The decline was attributed to concerns over tariffs, economic uncertainty, and adverse winter weather, which contributed to reduced consumer confidence and spending.
+Despite the monthly decline, core retail sales (excluding automobiles, gasoline, and restaurants) rose by 4.11% compared to the previous year, with online sales and health and personal care stores leading year-over-year growth.

+The National Retail Federation (NRF) also highlighted concerns over economic uncertainty in early 2025, citing the potential effects of policies on tariffs, immigration, deregulation, and taxes.

+In 2025, U.S. retail sales are expected to increase by 2.7% to 3.7% over 2024, reaching between $5.42 trillion and $5.48 trillion, according to the National Retail Federation (NRF).
+NRF cites ongoing economic momentum, though it also highlights factors such as policy uncertainty and inflation that could influence consumer spending.

 Lobbying

-NRF, along with the Americans for Free Trade coalition, educated Congress, the administration, the press and consumers about the harmful economic impact of the trade war with China.
-NRF testified before the administration, held dozens of meetings on Capitol Hill, participated in press conferences and conducted media interviews to break down tariffs’ complicated negative effect on businesses and consumers.
+NRF has argued that there is a harmful economic impact of the trade war with China.

-NRF organized the Main Street Privacy Coalition, composed of trade groups that represent companies using customers’ data for first-party use only, like retailers, hotels, grocery stores and restaurants.
-In November 2019, NRF and the coalition called on lawmakers to adopt a “uniform and fair framework” that applies nationwide and covers all entities that handle sensitive data.
-Principles for privacy legislation were presented to both House and Senate committees.
+In November 2019, NRF called on lawmakers to adopt a “uniform and fair framework” for the handling of sensitive data.